katlawrld/DrocsidAC/README.md

 ### Information

-DROCSIDAC is an FiveM anti cheat developed by **Amirreza Jaberi** as a script in 2021 & due to the circumstances, it was decided to make it public
+DrocsidAC is an FiveM anti cheat developed by **Victor** as a script in 2021 & due to the circumstances, it was decided to make it public

 ---